Building Latrines in Nam Vai Village Vietnam - CWS

 In the village of Nam Vai, high in the mountains of Phuc Than commune in Vietnam, 80 families from the Mong ethnic minority group live with minimal access to water and sanitation.
 As of June 2021 only 10 families in the village had latrines, with most villagers relieving themselves daily along streams and forest edges.

-27-year-old Trang Thi So and her family never had a latrine.
-She and her husband often defecated along the stream bank, while their three children, ages 10, 9 and 5 went to the bushes near their house.
+Trang Thi So, 27, and her family never had a latrine.
+She and her husband Van A Lu often used the stream bank as a bathroom.
+Their three children, ages 10, 9 and 5, went to the bushes near their house.

 In July, CWS hosted a community-led total sanitation start-up in the village.
-So attended the activation session.
-After the session, she realized the importance of making sanitary latrines.
+So attended the activation session and realized the importance of building sanitary latrines.

 In August CWS hosted a technical training to guide the villagers on how to build a low-cost sanitary latrine that suits well with family economic conditions, customs and habits of the people in Nam Vai village.
-So’s husband, Vang A Lu, actively participated and was nominated by the people to build latrines for the village.
+Lu actively participated and was nominated by the people to build latrines for the village.

-Thanks to the work of Lu, in partnership with CWS, So’s family now has a sanitary latrine.
+Thanks to Lu’s work, in partnership with CWS, So’s family now has a sanitary latrine.
 When asked why he didn’t build latrine before, Lu said that he didn’t realize why he had to build latrine, didn’t have technical skills and thought it would cost a lot of money.
 Now with technical instructions and a mold provided by the project, it is quick and simple to do.
-He told us that the latrine materials cost him only 2 million Vietnamese Dong, or about $88 USD, to buy bricks, sand, stone, squat toilet and water pipe.
+He told us that the latrine materials cost him only 2 million Vietnamese Dong, or about $88 USD, to buy bricks, sand, stone, a squat toilet and water pipe.
 He and he villagers provided the labor to dig holes, make concrete rings, and build the walls themselves.

 So confided: “We had not built a latrine because almost no one in the village did it, and I just wandered around.
 It was very difficult in rainy days because of slippery paths and bad smell.
 In dry season, it was very embarrassing because there is no vegetation to cover, it is easy to see each other and shy when doing open defecation.
 Now I have a latrine, my life is much better.”